dataviscourse2023/final-project-jel/README.md

  ## Non-obvious Features:
  - The user can click on a category name to expand or collapse it.
- - The user can click on a country to see line chart of the selected factor for that country.
+ - The user can click on a country to see a line chart of the selected factor for that country.
+Along with the linechart exists a trendline to better indicate the growth rate of change.
-   - To close the modal, the user can click on the 'x' in the top right corner of the modal or click anywhere outside of the modal.
+   - To close the model, the user can click on the 'x' in the top right corner of the model or click anywhere outside of the model.
  - Map colors only display for certain dates for deforestation.
+Countries without data are represented with a grey color.
 This is because the data for deforestation is only available for certain years.
 For deforestation, the slider will only display years for which data is available.
- - The user can mouseover the info icon to see a tooltip with information about the selected factor.
+   - There exists a special feature located under the temperature tab.
+When a country is chosen under the temperature tab, a checkbox appears in the bottom left corner.
+When selected, this will display a line chart of the global surface temperature anomaly of the world overtime.
+ - Located next to the color scale, there exists an information button.
+When hovering over the icon, information will be displayed depending on the factor selected.